Can You Weld Galvanized Steel? Best Beginner’s Guide

 You can successfully weld galvanized steel with flux-cored wires, such as the popular E71T-11.
 These wires generate a strong arc that can burn the zinc coating.
 Furthermore, the flux material has cleaning properties that prevent zinc defects.
 Finally, you can use them in windy environments.

-Most flux-cored wires for low amperage welding machines are self-shielded, meaning that they generate their own shielding gases.
-So you don’t need a gas cylinder, and you can use your MIG welder outdoors.
+Most flux-cored wires for low-amperage machines are self-shielded, meaning that they generate their own shielding gases.
+So you don’t need a gas cylinder, and you can use your MIG welder outside.

 The E71T-11 is the most popular flux-cored wire and can weld galvanized steel with much better results than solid MIG wires.
 The flux inside the wire can decrease the zinc cracking risk and stabilize the arc, reducing spatter and porosity.

-The E71T-14 flux-cored wire is designed for welding coated metals.
+The E71T-14 flux-cored wire is designed for coated metals.
 It offers the best results for galvanized steel.
-However, it’s a single pass wire up to 3/16″ (4.8 mm) thick metals.
+However, it’s a single pass wire up to 3/16″ (4.8 mm) thick metal.
 It’s also harder to find and more expensive.

 - They generate the most fumes.